 If the two sides reach a stalemate over the price of the freehold, and simply cannot reach a compromise, the leaseholders can then refer the issue to the First Tier Property Tribunal (previously known as the Leasehold Valuation Tribunal or LVT).
 The Tribunal will, if necessary, decide on the fair price to be paid for the freehold.

 There are strict timetables for the Tribunal application process too.
 Any case must be referred no sooner than two months and no later than six months after the Counter Notice became due.
 If this doesn’t happen, the leaseholders are deemed to have abandoned their claim and the leaseholders must wait a full year before they can start the leasehold enfranchisement process again.

 Getting a hearing in the First Tier Property Tribunal can take time, adding further delay to the process.
 On average, waiting for a tribunal hearing can take up to 12 weeks, though it can be more or less.

 Once the Tribunal decision has been given (and unless the decision of the Tribunal was that enfranchisement cannot go ahead, which is rare), then things start to happen more quickly.
 The freeholder must draw up the contract of sale and send it to the leaseholders within 3 weeks of the Tribunal’s decision.

 An appeal can be made by either side to the Lands Tribunal, but you will need written permission from the First Tier Property Tribunal if this is to happen.

 Click here to read more about the First Tier Property Tribunal

-Freehold Purchase – the Main Reasons for Delay
+How Long Will our Freehold Purchase Take – the Main Reasons for Delay

-The most common reason for lengthy delays with enfranchisement of your block is the logistics involved with getting enough interested leaseholders to buy into the process in the first place.
+The most common reason for lengthy delays with buying a share of the freehold of your block is the logistics involved with getting enough interested leaseholders to buy into the process in the first place.

 This can be a difficult task, especially in larger blocks where getting numerous leaseholders to sign up for enfranchisement can prove difficult.